glburman/ListPagerRazorLibrary/README.md

 **TotalRecords**

-Total unfiltered records in the dataset, as in: "mySet.Count()" CheckBoundaries() will set this to '0' if you leave it null
+Total unfiltered records in the dataset, as in: "myDataSet.Count()" CheckBoundaries() will set this to '0' if you leave it null

 **FilteredRecordCount**